Criteria for investigation

 • offences against health and safety representatives and matters relating to entry permit holders

-• discrimination against workers on the basis of their work health and safety activities
+• discrimination against workers based on their WHS activities

 • serious psychosocial incidents